Cost$469 per credit (Minnesota resident); $669 per credit (nonresident)

 DepartmentAmerican Indian Studies

-This major is designed to prepare students to work for tribes and governmental and nongovernmental entities that work closely with tribes.
+This major prepares students to work for tribes and governmental and nongovernmental entities that work closely with tribes.
 Students may select from two tracks: American Indian Studies or Business Administration.
-The core requirements for the major include courses focused on tribal sovereignty, tribal governance, and federal Indian law and policy.
+The core requirements for the major include courses that focus on tribal sovereignty, tribal governance, and federal Indian law and policy.

 This degree requires 120 total credits, with 54 of those within the major.
-Here is a sampling of courses you might take:
+Here is a sample of courses you might take: